cs340-24/color_sort/proposal_final.md

 Shanna will be adding improvements to the C++ game code. <br>

-Logan and Coleman will begin visual design of the app by choosing a color palette, figuring out the optimal way to display up to 14 bottles on a small phone screen, as well as buttons or a menu for additional features, and creating a sketch or diagram of our planned game display.
+Logan and Coleman will begin visual design of the app by choosing a color palette, figuring out the optimal way to display up to 14 bottles on a small phone screen, as well as buttons or a menu for additional features, and creating a sketch or diagram of our planned game display. <br>

-Once Shanna, Logan, and Coleman have gotten up to speed with Godot, we plan to split up tasks and assign them weekly or bi-weekly.
+Once Shanna, Logan, and Coleman have gotten up to speed with Godot, we plan to split up tasks and assign them weekly or bi-weekly. <br>

 As of now, we are not planning to have set roles.

 ## Project Management
 ### Constraints